 Our objective remains to equip the current generation of American Patriots with concise but comprehensive analysis of the most important news and policy from a First Principles perspective.
 We have never wavered from our mission and objectives.

-If tasked with choosing the most important guiding principles from all the timeless wisdom that has motivated and stewarded our mission, it would be these words from Jesus of Nazareth in John, chapter 8: “If you abide in My word, you are My disciples indeed.
+The most important guiding principles, the timeless wisdom that has motivated and stewarded our mission, would be these words from Jesus of Nazareth in John, chapter 8: “If you abide in My word, you are My disciples indeed.
 And you shall know the truth, and the truth shall make you free.”
 The last of those words is captured in our motto, Veritas vos Liberabit.
 That, combined with Christ’s words in Luke, chapter 12: “From everyone who has been given much, much will be demanded; and from the one who has been entrusted with much, much more will be asked.”

 Second to those guiding words would be these from George Washington during the American Revolution.
 Regarding the fight for Liberty, he wrote, “Our cause is noble; it is the cause of mankind!”
-And it was, thus, to this day, and forever will be.
+As it was then, and is to this day, it will forever will be.

 As American Patriots, we have been given more than we can ever calculate, and thus, we are called to give all.